 This (updated) guide reviews all of the best dog foods for sensitive stomachs this year.

-I use a 40-point inspection checklist for all of the products I review on my blog and analyze factors such as ingredients, consumer reviews, brand reputation, and more.
+I use a 40-point inspection checklist for all of the products reviewed on my blog and analyze factors such as ingredients, consumer reviews, brand reputation, and more.

 The Best Dog Foods for Sensitive Stomachs

 |1.
 Purina Pro Plan Sensitive Skin & Stomach Salmon & Rice Formula Dry Dog Food||Adult||Salmon, Barley, Rice, Oat Meal, Fish Meal|

 |2.
 Hill’s Science Diet Adult Sensitive Stomach & Skin Chicken Dog Food||Adult||Chicken, Brewers Rice, Chicken Meal, Yellow Peas, Soybean Oil|

 |3.
 Solid Gold Leaping Waters Sensitive Stomach Salmon & Vegetable Dry Dog Food||All||Salmon, Ocean Fish Meal, Chickpeas, Lentils, Chicken Fat|

 |4.
 Diamond Care Sensitive Stomach Formula Adult Dry Dog Food||Adult||Potatoes, Egg Product, Potato Protein, Tomato Pomace, Chicken Fat|

 |5.
 Natural Balance L.I.D.
 Grain-Free Salmon & Sweet Potato Dry Dog Food||Adult, Puppy||Salmon, Menhaden Fish Meal, Sweet Potatoes, Potatoes, Sunflower Oil|